grantcarthew/node-perj/examples/app/README.md

 This is a simple example of an `express` middleware function which will emit logs.

 Notice how the local `log` variable is being set to a child logger and passing in the `Node.js` `module` object which will add the filename to the top level property `name`.
-The resulting name will be `app:auth` due to the separatorString options of the `perj` logger.
+The resulting name will be `app:auth` due to the `separatorString` option of the `perj` logger.

 ### `app.js`